imanghafoori1/laravel-microscope/README.md

 php artisan check:early_returns
 ```

-This will scan all your Psr-4 loaded classes and flattens your functions ans loops by applying the early return rule.
+This will scan all your Psr-4 loaded classes and flattens your functions and loops by applying the early return rule.
 For example:

 ```php